Bill/Bill.github.io/_posts/2017-05-25-these-are-not-the-k-combinators-you-are-looking-for.markdown

 The comment in the Ruby on Rails code and Jamis Buck's, 2006 [Mining ActiveSupport: `Object#returning`](http://weblog.jamisbuck.org/2006/10/27/mining-activesupport-object-returning) refer to this functionality as an example of the K combinator.
 Though `returning` and `doto` are useful, and they can really improve your (object-oriented, side-effect-dependent) code by making your intentions plain, they are not examples of the K combinator.

-Contrary to Buck's analysis, a K combinator is not a "function of two arguments".
-Well, in a [curried language like Haskell](https://wiki.haskell.org/Currying), it _is_ kind of a function of two arguments.
-But the way that (potentially) two-argument function is always used, is as a one-argument function that produces a function.
+Contrary to Buck's analysis, a K combinator is not really a "function of two arguments".
+Well, in a [curried language like Haskell](https://wiki.haskell.org/Currying), it _is_ usable as a function of two arguments.
+But the way that (potentially) two-argument function is almost always used, is as a one-argument function that produces a function.
 Dig Haskell's [`const`](http://hackage.haskell.org/package/base-4.9.1.0/docs/Prelude.html#v:const), an actual K combinator:

 {% highlight haskell %}
 const :: a -> b -> a
 {% endhighlight %}

-Indeed you see a two argument function.
+Indeed you see what is potentially a two argument function.
 But the way `const` will be used is:

 {% highlight haskell %}
 >>> map (const 42) [0..3]